National Museum of the Pacific War: The Museum

 George H. W. Bush cut the ribbon in 1991 for the $3 million gallery bearing his name.
 The George H.W.
 Bush Gallery is home to an I.J.N.
 Ko-hyoteki class midget submarine (which participated in the attack on Pearl Harbor), a Japanese Kawanishi N1K "Rex" floatplane, and an American North American B-25 Mitchell.
 In 1991, the land for the Bush Gallery was bought from H-E-B Grocery.
 Money for the gallery was privately raised in the 1990s through the efforts of finance chairman Lee Bass and a board that included baseball star Nolan Ryan and Ernest Angelo, a former mayor of Midland.
 Admission tickets cover both museums.
 In addition, the museum is currently home to the PT boat PT-309.

 Bush later reflected that "terrifying experiences" of war helped him to become a man: "I have often wondered why me, why was I spared when others died."

 On December 7, 2009, the museum hosted the Grand Reopening of the newly expanded George H. W. Bush Gallery where the second floor houses the Nimitz Education and Research Center.
-Former President George H. W. Bush his wife Barbara, along with Texas Governor Rick Perry, cut the ribbon.
+Former President George H. W. Bush and his wife Barbara, along with Texas Governor Rick Perry, cut the ribbon.
 The ceremony was attended by survivors of the Attack on Pearl Harbor, and drew a crowd of 5,000 people.